The best Chinese Chicken Salad with rotisserie chicken, mandarin oranges, and crispy wontons ~ everybody loves it!!

 - Heat 3 inches of oil in a small saucepan until hot.
 Drop a test wonton strip in the oil ~ it should fry to golden in about 30 seconds.
 Adjust the oil if it is too hot or too cool.
 Fry the wontons, in batches, stirring them around so they cook evenly.
 Drain on a paper towel.

 - Shred the Napa cabbage and rinse well.
-Dry on a clean kitchen towel.
-Put the cabbage in a wide shallow salad bowl.
+Dry it on a clean kitchen towel and then put the cabbage in a wide shallow salad bowl.

 - Arrange the rest of the salad ingredients in bunches around the top of the cabbage.
 Place the chicken in the center.
 If you are arranging the salad ahead of time, do not add the wontons or they will get soggy.
 Add the wonton strips at the last minute.
 (You can also hold off until after you’ve dressed the salad and add them on top.)

 - Add some of the dressing to the salad and toss, using just enough dressing to lightly coat everything, you can always add more later.

 The salad was fresh and yummy.
 Not so much with the dressing.
 We ended up using store bought dressing